snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 From the cPanel, under **Exclusive for Namecheap Customers**, click on **Manage Shell** then you will enable the SSH as shown bellow:
 ![How to enable ssh on Namecheap shared hosting](../images/how-to-enable-ssh-on-namecheap-shared-hosting.png)

-You can either access the server terminal from your local merchine using SSH or directly from cPanel **Terminal**.
+You can either access the server terminal from your local machine using SSH or directly from cPanel **Terminal**.

 Log into your shared hosting CLI and run: